aichner/Laravel-Mail/README.md

 ## [](#quick-start)Quick start

 - Install composer (if not installed yet)
-- Clone the repository: `git clone https://github.com/aichner/Laravel-Template.git Laravel-Template`
+- Clone the repository: `git clone https://github.com/aichner/Laravel-Mail.git Laravel-Mail`
-- Go to the new folder `cd Laravel-Template`
+- Go to the new folder `cd Laravel-Mail`
 - Run `composer update`
 - Copy `.env.template` and rename it to `.env`
 - Configure your `.env` to your needs